.

 Almost everyone displays behaviours associated with anxiety disorders (such as troublesome thoughts, over-checking, the need for perfection, increased anxiousness, moments of panic and

-And, when we look at the backgrounds of large numbers of people with various anxiety-related problems (ranging from moderately high anxiety to the severest of anxiety disorders) they are often strikingly
+When we look at the backgrounds of large numbers of people with various anxiety-related problems (ranging from moderately high anxiety to the severest of anxiety disorders) they are often strikingly

 similar in many ways.
-Over-exposure to some form of stressful life experience (with subsequent feelings of deep insecurity and damaged self-esteem) occurs across the board, with such regularity,
+Over-exposure to some form of stressful life experience and subsequent feelings of deep insecurity occurs across the board, with such regularity, that this must play a

-that this must play a major role in the cause of these problems.
+major role in the cause of these problems.

 Anxiety-Related Problems and Self Confidence – Feeling in Some Way 'Bad' or 'Wrong' or 'Not Good Enough'